 A bona fide marine explorer, Andrea has logged several thousand dives around the world and particularly enjoys scouting for new reefs and documenting rare marine life.
 Her extraordinary encounters with elusive species such as the small-eyed stingray and the snaggletooth weasel shark have earned her publications in numerous scientific journals and popular magazines alike.
 Armed with her own camera and often accompanied by documentary crews, Andrea has introduced the world to a new frontier of African diving.
 From the BBC’s award-winning documentary on her life to National Geographic’s Pristine Seas expedition to Mozambique, Andrea continues to use hard science and visually stunning media to capture the world’s attention and focus it towards conservation.

 Said best in her own words, “The oceans still have so much to offer us, so many secrets to reveal.
 We must continue to embrace research, exploration, and conservation.
 I still marvel at how little we know about our great oceans.
 This sense of the unknown is what should drive us.
 It should inspire us.
 Now, more than at any other point in history, we have the distinct opportunity to become both the explorers and the ambassadors of this wondrous, liquid frontier.”

 Andrea lives with her husband and fellow marine conservationist, Janneman Conradie, at Casa Barry Lodge in Tofo Beach, Mozambique.
-The resort houses The Marine Megafauna Foundation’s Manta Ray & Whale Shark Research Center, where part of her international team conducts research throughout the year.
+Her Foundation’s African Research Headquarters, the Manta Ray and Whale Shark Research Center, is based in Tofo Beach where her international team conducts research throughout the year.